 - The district designee has received a written statement from the physician detailing the medication name, method, amount, and time schedules by which the medication is to be taken; and - 2.
 Parent, guardian, or caregiver annually submits a written statement asking the school district to assist their child in taking the medication or allow the student to self-administer certain medications.
+The statement gives permission to communicate with the health care provider or pharmacist, and acknowledges understanding of how the medication will be administered.

-This includes allowing a school staff member to volunteer to identify the need for and administer glucagon or epinephrine to a student.
-The letter gives permission to a district representative to communicate with the health care provider, pharmacist and acknowledge understanding of how the medication will be administered.
-Each school determines if it will have staff trained in the use and storage of auto-injectable epinephrine.
+This includes allowing a school staff member to volunteer and be trained to identify the need for, and to administer epinephrine to a student for anaphylaxis; glucagon as prescribed for diabetes; or anti-seizure medication as prescribed to a student diagnosed with seizures, a seizure disorder, or epilepsy.
+Each school determines if it will have staff trained in the use and storage of auto-injectable epinephrine and/or anti-seizure medication.
 The District will have a supply of auto-injectable epinephrine at each school site.
-[EC 49414, 49414.3, 49414.5, 49423, 49480]
+[EC 49414, 49414.1, 49414.5, 49423, 49423.1, 49468.2, 49480]